SaadBazaz/Replace-Text-and-Export-Illustrator/README.md

 For Adobe Illustrator (tested on 2021).

 ## How to use
-1. Open the certificate template in Illustrator
+1. Open the template which you want to bulk export, in Illustrator
-2. Rename the TextField which should contain the participant's name, to "Name"
+2. Use "Name" wherever you want to replace text
 3. Download the "Replacer.js" script
 4. Open Illustrator, File -> Scripts -> Other Script...
 5. A dialog box will open.
 Open the script which you downloaded in Step 4.